(As featured on Grey Matters Blog for the Grey Muzzle Organization)

 For me, I needed to find a way to be able to tell if a dog was in pain without having to rely on x-rays.
-Yes, doing a really good physical exam is the first test but often times in an exam room it can be very difficult trying to tell or interpret if one of my patients is in pain.
+Yes, doing a really good physical exam is the first test but oftentimes in an exam room, it can be very difficult trying to tell or interpret if one of my patients is in pain.
 The reason being is adrenaline.
 Let’s be honest, not all dogs are thrilled about going to see the vet.
-Many dogs are stressed the minute you pull your car into the parking lot, let alone walking through the door and being examined.
-The adrenaline that comes with this stress will often times mask their “true” condition.
+Many dogs are stressed the minute you pull your car into the parking lot, let alone walk through the door and be examined.
+The adrenaline that comes with this stress will oftentimes mask their “true” condition.

 Rational thinking would tell you that if the dog was dealing with chronic pain, the medications would help and there would be a change.
 If the medications did absolutely nothing then maybe the dog was not in pain, and we need to go back to the drawing board and start over.

 This simple tool/diagnostic test has been vital to my practice and my patients.
 In many cases after the owner finally saw that their dogs were in pain they would save up the money for x-rays to be performed and then we were able to truly see and pinpoint the problem.